 SEL selector = @selector(mySelector:); NSString *argument = @"Hello World!"; NSInvocation *invocation = [NSInvocation invocationWithMethodSignature: [self methodSignatureForSelector:selector]]; [invocation setTarget:self]; [invocation setSelector:selector]; [invocation setArgument:&argument atIndex:2]; [invocation retainArguments];Note that the first argument is at index 2, since

-are passed implicitly.
+self and _cmd are passed implicitly.
 I also make the invocation retain its argument to make it self-contained.Now you can pass the invocation to any other object who only needs to invoke it:

 [invocation invoke];Having found a life-saving use for this construct, I set out to make life easier for myself: